With these top 10 wood-burning fireplaces, you will look forward to enjoying the winter with your loved ones over a warm cup of coffee or chocolate.

-The stove that proves to best in efficiency or heating performance, or the one that offers the longest burn time definitely will be a good stove.
+The stove that proves itself as the best in terms of efficiency or heating performance or the one that offers the longest burn time definitely will be a good stove.
 But on the other hand, it will not the best, or even the right, stove for you.

 Burning your stove at full blast constantly will cut down its performance in the long run.
 And yeah, unless the cold is hard and calls for it, you will not be burning the stove at its maximum all the time.

-How to Keep Your Fireplace Well Maintained?
+How to Keep These Top 10 Wood-Burning Fireplaces Well Maintained?

 - Install Smoke detector and Carbon monoxide alarm.
 Safety first!

-- Keep the ash tray clean every once in awhile.
+- Keep the ashtray clean every once in a while.

 - Burn seasoned woods for a clean and hotter burn.
-Avoid soft woods and moist logs that can cause pollution.
+Avoid softwoods and moist logs that can cause pollution.

 - Avoid burning at the stove’s maximum capacity constantly.

-- Don’t use slow burning woods.
+- Don’t use slow-burning woods.
 It expels more smoke.

 - Keep the glass windows clean and clear for a better view of the firebox.